 One Programme brings all members of the UN Country Team together under one nationally-owned strategy that draws on the full range of UN expertise.
 One Programme in Ghana was developed as a coherent and strategic UN response to the Millennium Development Goals and is being adapted to support Ghana in implementing the Sustainable Development Agenda 2030.
 One Programme was designed in consultation with the Government of Ghana and is guided by Government priorities.
-The priority areas for joint UN programming are articulated in the UN Development Assistant Framework (UNDAF), which is fully aligned with national medium-term and long-term development planning.
+The priority areas for joint UN programming are articulated in the UN Sustainable Development Partnership (UNSDP), which is fully aligned with national medium-term and long-term development planning.

-One Leader: The Resident Coordinator system encompasses all organisations of the United Nations system dealing with operational activities for economic and social development, human rights, and peace and security.
+One Leader: The Resident Coordinator system encompasses all organisations of the United Nations Development Group, dealing with operational activities for economic and social development, human rights, and peace and security.
 The system aims to bring together the different UN agencies to improve the efficiency and effectiveness of operational activities at country level.
 The Resident Coordinator is the designated representative of the UN Secretary-General and Chairs the UN Country Team.
-The Resident Coordinator in Ghana is Christine Evans-Klock.

 Operating as One: This pillar helps harmonise business processes and develops common services for all UN agencies with a view to increasing operational efficiency and decreasing costs.
 UN agencies in Ghana have different historical legacy, where they were set up in dissimilar administrative and management structures.
 In this context, however, the UN in Ghana has taken steps towards coordinated operations in the field of finance, administration, ICT and procurement.
 The United Nations Operations Management Team (OMT) was established to ensure harmonisation of administrative structures and procedures of different UN agencies and offices.